 Separation Cross-Community Working Group (SCWG)

-As described in F, a fundamental bylaw will be created to define an IANA Function Review which could be specially initiated outside of its normal periodic schedule This Special IANA Function Review (“Special Review” or “Special IFR”) can be triggered by the ICANN community if needed.
-As described in Appendix F, a Special IANA Functions Review can only be triggered when the following escalation mechanisms and methods have been exhausted:
+As described in Annex F, a fundamental bylaw will be created to define an IANA Function Review (IFR).
+These IFRs will occur periodically or in special circumstances could be initiated outside of its normal periodic schedule A non-periodic or “Special”.
+IANA Function Review (“Special Review” or “Special IFR”) can only be triggered when the following escalation mechanisms and methods have been exhausted:

 CSC Remedial Action Procedures are followed and fail to correct the deficiency (See Annex G);